 - Ribes Fruiting Season

 Red Currant (Ribes rubrum)

-Leaves: Red currant leaves are 3 to 5 lobed, alternate, and look similar to a sugar maple leaf.
+Leaves: Red currant leaves grow in a palmate structure with 3 to 5 lobes.
+Leaf arrangement is alternate, margins are serrate and overall they look similar to a sugar maple leaf.
 They are green most of the season and turn into a deep red in the fall.
 Each leaf grows up to 10cm (4 inches) long and wide.

 Flowers: They grow in long clusters about 4-10 cm (1 1/2 to 4 inches) each of five-petalled pinkish-purple to salmon-colored flowers.
 The “petals” are curled back, and there are 6 to 15 flowers per cluster.